conan-io/conan-io.github.io/_posts/2019-07-07-Integrate-build-system-in-Conan.markdown

 A [custom generator](https://docs.conan.io/en/latest/reference/generators/custom.html#custom-generator) in Conan is a class that extends ``Generator`` and implements two properties:

-* ``filename`` that should return the name of the file that will be generated.
+* ``filename`` should return the name of the file that will be generated.
 In our case we will generate a file called ``waf_conan_libs_info.py``

-* ``content`` that should return the contents of the file with the desired format.
-Here we will retreive all that information from the ``deps_build_info`` property of the ``Generator`` class.
-That property is a dictionary that has all the information needed to link the library.
+* ``content`` should return the contents of the file with the desired format.
+Here we will retrieve all that information from the ``deps_build_info`` property of the ``Generator`` class.
+That property is a dictionary that has all the information required to link the library.

-To use the generator in our consumers we will have to make a package that can be loaded as a ``build_requires``.
-The implementation of the generator will go in ``conanfile.py`` and can be as simple as this:
+To use the *generator* in our consumers we will have to make a package that can be later loaded as a ``build_requires``.
+The implementation of the *generator will* go in ``conanfile.py`` and can be as simple as
+this:

 {% highlight python %}